aws-samples/eks-blueprints-for-terraform-workshop/content/090_automate_cluster_registeration/010-automate_cluster_registeration.md

 :::
 <!-- prettier-ignore-end -->

+The register-cluster ApplicationSet will detect the new `/hub` folder and automatically create a `register-cluster-hub` Application to deploy the cluster secret.

-### 2. Validate Cluster registration
+### 4. Validate Cluster registration

-Navigate to ArgoCD dashboard to validate cluster registration
+Navigate to ArgoCD dashboard to see the automation in action.

+1. Go to Applications view in ArgoCD dashboard
+2. Click on the bootstrap Application.
+You should see register-cluster ApplicationSet now has newly created register-cluster-hub application.
+3. Hub cluster appears in Settings > Clusters (re-registered via GitOps)

 ![Register Cluster Hub Dashboard](/static/images/register-cluster/register-cluster-hub-dashboard.png)